 Prehistoric Animal Fossil Replica Set

-When members of the Everything Dinosaur team visit schools we get bombarded with questions from students and teachers about dinosaurs.
+When members of the Everything Dinosaur team visit schools we get bombarded with questions from students and teachers about dinosaurs and we recommend our prehistoric animal fossil replica set to them.
 These animals are certainly the super stars of palaeontology.
 However, when we are carrying out experiments or teaching exercises with school children we like to introduce other prehistoric animals and their fossils to help pupils gain a more rounded picture regarding the evolution of life on Earth.

 The importance of fossils of animals such as belemnites, ammonites and trilobites cannot be underestimated.
 What is more, most young palaeontologists start their fossil collection with the find of a fossil of an invertebrate, a brachiopod for instance, or perhaps their very own ammonite.